Skip to content

 “In Sweden preschool children are encouraged to play and relax without any structured learning for the first six years of their lives.
 They go for nature walks every day, even in the bitter Scandinavian winter.
 They are not taught to read until they are seven years of age” –Goldie Hawn

-I think mindfulness, nature walks and breathing exercises should be practiced at every kindergarten and classroom.
-If you want to know more about mindfulness tailored for kids, MindUp curriculum on 10 Mindful Minutes by Goldie Hawn is a great resource on the topic.
+The irony of this approach is that playing and experiments are often seen as distractions rather than something that can bring benefits to learning, creativity and happiness.
+I think mindfulness, nature walks and playful exercises should be practiced at every kindergarten and classroom.
+If you want to know more about mindfulness tailored for kids and other creative minds, MindUp curriculum on 10 Mindful Minutes by Goldie Hawn is a great resource on the topic.

 Share